evillgenius75/k8s_appdev_adv/2_Advanced_K8S_API/2_1_Advanced_API_Pod.md

 ConfigMaps must be created before they are consumed in pods unless they are marked as optional.
 References to ConfigMaps that do not exist will prevent the pod from starting.
 Controllers may be written to tolerate missing configuration data; consult individual components configured via ConfigMap on a case-by-case basis.

+When a ConfigMap already being consumed in a volume is updated, projected keys are eventually updated as well.
+Kubelet is checking whether the mounted ConfigMap is fresh on every periodic sync.
+However, it is using its local ttl-based cache for getting the current value of the ConfigMap.
+As a result, the total delay from the moment when the ConfigMap is updated to the moment when new keys are projected to the pod can be as long as kubelet sync period + ttl of ConfigMaps cache in kubelet.
+>**Note:** A container using a ConfigMap as a subPath volume will not receive ConfigMap updates.

 References via configMapKeyRef to keys that do not exist in a named ConfigMap will prevent the pod from starting.

 ConfigMaps used to populate environment variables via envFrom that have keys that are considered invalid environment variable names will have those keys skipped.
 The pod will be allowed to start.
 There will be an event whose reason is InvalidVariableNames and the message will contain the list of invalid keys that were skipped.